Table tennis: Naturalized players in international competition

 Li Jiao and Li Jie, representing the Netherlands, finished in the top 2 at the 2015 European Games.
 To date, all six women's singles medalists in the history of the European Games have been Chinese-born.

 According to the New York Times, 31% of the table tennis players at the 2016 Summer Olympics were naturalized.
 The rate was twice as high as the next sport, basketball, which featured 15% of naturalized players.

 Feng Tianwei, a Chinese-born player representing Singapore, has medaled in three Olympic table tennis events, more medals than native Singaporeans have won in all other sports combined (two).
 These successes have been somewhat controversial in Singapore.
-In 2014, Singapore Table Tennis Association's president Lee Bee Wah quit over this issue; her successor, Ellen Lee, later favored the application for citizenship of Zeng Jian, a China-born paddler.
+In 2014, Singapore Table Tennis Association's president Lee Bee Wah quit over this issue; her successor, Ellen Lee, later favoured the application for citizenship of Zeng Jian, a China-born paddler.

 The rate of naturalization accelerated after the ITTF's 2009 decision (one year after China won every possible Olympic medal in the sport) to reduce the number of entries per association in both the Olympics and the World Table Tennis Championships.

 In 2019, the ITTF adopted new regulations which state that players who acquired a new nationality may not represent their new association before: